raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 If you are a good cleric or paladin, you can use the talisman as a holy symbol, and you gain a +2 bonus to spell attack rolls while you wear or hold it.

 The talisman has 7 charges.
-If you are wearing or holding it, you can use an action to expend 1 charge from it and choose one creature you can see on the ground within 120 feet of you.
+If you are wearing or holding it, you can use an action to expend 1 charge from it and choose one creature you can see on the ground within 36.0m of you.
 If the target is of evil alignment, a flaming fissure opens under it.
 The target must succeed on a DC 20 Dexterity saving throw or fall into the fissure and be destroyed, leaving no remains.
 The fissure then closes, leaving no trace of its existence.
 When you expend the last charge, the talisman disperses into motes of golden light and is destroyed.

 ### Talisman of the Sphere

 *Wondrous item, legendary (requires attunement)*

 When you make an Intelligence (Arcana) check to control a *sphere of annihilation* while you are holding this talisman, you double your proficiency bonus on the check.
-In addition, when you start your turn with control over a *sphere of annihilation*, you can use an action to levitate it 10 feet plus a number of additional feet equal to 10 × your Intelligence modifier.
+In addition, when you start your turn with control over a *sphere of annihilation*, you can use an action to levitate it 3.0m plus a number of additional 3m times your Intelligence modifier.

 ### Talisman of Ultimate Evil